Govtech

 Tech companies too are putting in an effort to curb the damage done by AI generated content.

-An open-source internet protocol called C2PA uses cryptography to encode details about the origins of piece of content.
+An open-source internet protocol called C2PA uses cryptography to encode details about the origins of a piece of content.
 This means information such as, where a piece of content came from and who or what created it, will be available to us.
 Tech giants like Google, Microsoft, and Meta have already announced that they are part of this protocol.

 As the usage of Gen AI continues in electoral politics, its impact will only intensify in the years to come.
 Advancements in AI technology and the increasing sophistication of algorithms will continue to change the dynamics of political campaigning and voter engagement.
 To navigate this rapidly changing landscape, policymakers, electoral authorities, and civil society must collaborate to establish robust regulatory frameworks and ethical guidelines that safeguard the integrity of democratic processes.